JohnLeather/2048---React/README.md

-# 2048 Game - ReactJS
+# 2048 Game - React

-This is my first ReactJS project and took a couple of days to code after reading the basic of ReactJS.
+This is my first ReactJS project and took a couple of days to code while reading the basic of React during development.

 In the project directory, you can run: